heavyblotto/memorativa/docs/1. introduction/memorativa-1-2-model-of-thought.md

 Therefore, the etymology of "understanding," when viewed through a geocentric cosmological lens, powerfully validates Memorativa's core principles.
 It underscores that true understanding is not a passive intake of data, but an active, spatial, relational, and archetypally resonant process of conceptual orientation and navigation.
 It is about finding our "Earth" within the vastness of conceptual space and, from that grounded perspective, charting the meaningful relationships that constitute knowledge.

-The process of a newborn learning to stand[25][26][27][28] is an example of intertwined physical and cognitive development.
+The process of a newborn learning to stand is an example of intertwined physical and cognitive development.
 It's not just a purely physical feat; it's deeply connected to how a baby learns about their body, space, and the world around them.

 **Cognitive Development Intertwined with Learning to Stand:**